CmrxRecon/CMRxRecon/README.md

 * `ChallengeDataFormat`: Explain the challenge data and the rules for data submission
 * `Evaluation`: contains image quality evaluation code for validation and testing (from the FastMRI project: https://github.com/facebookresearch/fastMRI/)
 * `Mapping`: contains fitting code for T1 mapping and T2 mapping
+* `Download_Dataset_Check`: check whether the dataset is completely and rightly downloaded
 * `Submission`: contains the structure for challenge submission

 ## Contact